aws-solutions-library-samples/guidance-for-training-an-aws-deepracer-model-using-amazon-sagemaker/Workshops/2019-AWSSummits-AWSDeepRacerService/Lab1/Readme.md

 ![S3list](img/s3.png)

-The final model is stored as a .tar.gz file in a folder called DeepRacer-SageMaker-rlmdl-account number-date The interim models are stored as .pd files in a folder called DeepRacer-SageMaker-RoboMaker-comm-account number-date
+The final model is stored as model.tar.gz file in a folder called DeepRacer-SageMaker-rlmdl-account number-date in your DeepRacer S3 bucket.
+This location of this file is stored by the AWS DeepRacer service, so moving this file is not recommended.
+The interim models are stored as .pd files in a folder called DeepRacer-SageMaker-RoboMaker-comm-account number-date
 ![S3dr](img/s3_aws_deepracer.png)

 The AWS DeepRacer service can at the time of writing only reference one final model for each training job.
 However, should you want to swap out the model trained during the final training iteration, with any model trained in the training iterations running up to the final, you can simple swap out the model.pb file in the final model.tar.gz file.
 Note that you should not change the other files in the .tar.gz as this may render the model useless.
 Do this after your model has stopped training, or after you manually stopped training.

+**Tip**: Since the DeepRacer service does not currently support importing models, you could manually import a model.
+To do this follow these steps:
+1. Download your trained model from your burner account, it will store as <model Name>.tar.gz.
+This file contains the model.pb file that has your network weights, and the model_metadata.json that has your model's action space.
+Please make sure you store your reward function and take note of the track you trained this model on.

+2. To import this model into your account, log into your account and go to AWS DeepRacer

+3. Start a 10 minute training job, using the same parameters you used in your burner account (track, action space, reward function, and hyperparameters)

+4. Once this job is completed, locate the model.tar.gz file associated with this training job

+5. Download the model.tar.gz file

+6. Unpack the file and replace the model.pb file with the model.pb file from your trained burner account model

+7. Repack all contents into model.tar.gz

+8. Go back to the S3 bucket, select the model.tar.gz file in S3, select upload and replace the file in S3 with your new file.

-## Step 2: Evaluating the performance of your model
+## 3.2: Evaluating the performance of your model

 You may not have time in the workshop to do from step 2 onwards.
 Once your model training is complete you can start model evaluation.
 From your model details page, where you observed training, select **Start evaluation**.
 You can now select the track on which you want to evaluate the performance of your model and also the number of laps.
 Select the re:Invent 2018 track and 5 laps and select Start.